 Situated in the Coachella Valley, California surrounded by the rough, brown landscape of the Chino Canyon, we find Desert Palisades: modern residences with stunning views of the surrounding desert with the Guardhouse as a leading design.
+The sustainable and timeless materials compliment the surroundings.

 This Palisades Guardhouse was designed by the Los Angeles-based Studio AR&D Architects.
 They created a dynamic dialogue between natural and artificial elements in a mid-century modern style.
 This building was intended as a 'gateway' to the residential development Desert Palisades.
 It should therefore reflect the calibre of the houses to be built here, while complementing the rough and rugged terrain.